ghoti143/resume/README.md

 ## Recommendations

-> Michael and I work together at Corvesta Inc. where he was a Senior Software Engineer.
+> Michael and I worked together at Corvesta Inc. where he was a Senior Software Engineer.
 He jumped right
 > in when he first came on board to help with efforts of converting our legacy system to a web platform using
 > MVC, C# and Oracle.
 He is always goes above and beyond to learn new things and to help others learn as
 > well.
 Mike pioneered the efforts on our weekly lunch and learn sessions, where were shared insights on new